SuperDARNCanada/data_flow/README.md

 storage and organized in respective directories.
 Triggered via site-linux.daemon when rsync_to_nas finishes executing.
-3. site-linux/rsync_to_campus: Moves rawacf DMAP and array files from the site storage to the university campus server at superdarn-cssdp.
+3. site-linux/rsync_to_campus: Moves rawacf DMAP and array files from the site storage to the university campus server at sdc-serv.
 Triggered via site-linux.daemon when convert_and_restructure finishes executing.
-4. superdarn-cssdp/convert_on_campus: Converts rawacf array files to DMAP files for sites that only have bandwidth to transfer array files to campus.
+4. campus/convert_on_campus: Converts rawacf array files to DMAP files for sites that only have bandwidth to transfer array files to campus.
 Sites that don't need to convert anything just skip to end of script.
 Triggered via campus.daemon when rsync_to_campus finishes executing
-5. superdarn-cssdp/distribute_borealis_files: Copy DMAP files to respective directories to distribution to other institutions, the Globus mirror, and Cedar.
+5. campus/distribute_borealis_files: Copy DMAP files to respective directories to distribution to other institutions, the Globus mirror, and Cedar.
 Backs up DMAP and array files to the campus NAS.
 Triggered via campus.daemon when convert_on_campus finishes executing.

 Each script is triggered by an inotify daemon unique to each computer.
-These daemons run on each of the data flow computers (borealis, site-linux, and superdarn-cssdp) and run sequentially using inotify to trigger each daemon script in order.
+These daemons run on each of the data flow computers (borealis, site-linux, and sdc-serv) and run sequentially using inotify to trigger each daemon script in order.
 Hidden directories `.inotify_flags/` and `inotify_watchdir/` are created and used to manage inotify flags.
 The daemon scripts are as follows: